SarKaa/jailm8/README.md

 3. Boot onto the usb from your computers BIOS

-4. You should eventually get to a terminal
+4. You should eventually get to checkra1n

-5. Type the command:

-"checkra1n"

 Now this step changes depending on what you are trying to do: